 Estonian communication patterns reflect the value Estonians place on privacy and candor.
-Compared to Americans, Estonians may seem reserved, feel comfortable in silence, and display strong emotions only during certain social situations, such as music and sporting events (see p.
-2-3 of Aesthetics and Recreation).
+Compared to Americans.
+Estonians may seem reserved. feel comfortable in silence. and displav strona emotions only durina certain social situations, such as music and sporting events (see Aesthetics and Recreation).
 In addition, most Estonians prefer direct speech and an even tone.
 Because they value the privacy of their home and family, Estonians conduct most socializing in public places.
 Further, Estonians typically share personal and family information only with relatives or close friends.
 While Estonians are typically proud, confident people, they are often modest when speaking about their achievements.
-Most Estonians appreciate humor, which tends to be self-deprecating, sophisticated, mocking, and ironic.
+Most Estonians appreciate humor, which tends to be selfdeprecating, sophisticated, mocking, and ironic.
 Of note, rural Estonians and Russian speakers tend to be more open and expressive than urban Estonian speakers.